ogni90/sca-maven-plugin/README.md

 ### Pair Coupling Between Objects (Pair-CBO)
 Since the CBO Metric has its shortcomings it is accompanied by the Pair-CBO metric.
-This metric does not count connections from a single class, but counts the connections between all pairs of Classes.
+This metric does not count connections from a single class, but counts the connections between pairs of classes.
 This way it should be easier, to find which classes exactly are coupled too strongly.
 Again, the lower this number is, the better.

 ## Requirements